SwiftIRC/SwiftRPG-web/README.md

 #### packages

-Second, add the PHP repository to your apt sources:
+First, add the PHP repository to your apt sources:

 NOTE: This command is for Ubuntu 20.04